DelMaestroGroup/pimc/README.md

 4. Move up to the top level of the boost source directory
 5. Execute
 ~~~
-tools/build/v2/b2 install --prefix=PREFIX --toolset=gcc --with-program_options --with-filesystem
+tools/build/v2/b2 install --prefix=PREFIX --toolset=gcc --with-program_options --with-filesystem --with-iostreams
 ~~~
-The `b2` executable may also be in `tools/build/v2/bin/` depending on your machine's configuration.
+The `b2` executable may also be in `tools/build/bin/` depending on your machine's configuration.
 If you would like to compile boost with different compilers on your machine and would like to enforce a detailed labelling scheme for the libraries include `--layout=versioned` when calling `b2` above.
 See